MeBNoah/lambda-serverless-template/README.md

 # Lambda Serverless Template

 This is a template for a project that uses the Serverless Framework to implement Lambda Functions.
+You will most likely form a REST API with some Lambda Functions and an API Gateway in front of them.

 ## Prerequisites